saadhussain01/Next-Word-Prediction-Using-Pytorch-RNN-and-LSTM-/Readme.md

 ## 🧑‍💻 Author

 Saad Hussain
-📘 Computer Science Student | Machine Learning Enthusiast 🏁 License
+📘 Computer Science Student | AI/ML Enthusiast
+Linkdln: www.linkedin.com/in/saad-hussain-7a752a356

+🏁 License
 This project is open-source and available under the MIT License .